You want smart political talk without the meltdowns?

 You guys suck.

-Okay, I think I'm just gonna go with that for now on whenever you ask me on your TV show or here, like, ah, your analysis of the media.
+Okay, I think I'm just going to go with that for now on whenever you ask me on your TV show or here like, ah, your analysis of the media.

 Joe Rogan, he only endorsed Bernie Sanders in 2020, right?

-So the left had him and they lost him, just like they're losing more and more Bill Maher and James Carville and John Fetterman, who have become the voices of reason uh within this party, which which which really tells you something.
+So the left had him, and they lost him, just like they're losing more and more Bill Maher and James Carville and John Fetterman, who have become the voices of reason within this party, which really tells you something.

-But yeah, in the end, when when you hear the media over and over again talk about, for instance, deportations, and they try to fear Mogner around that.
+But yeah, in the end, when you hear the media over and over again talk about, for instance, deportations, they try to fearmonger around that.

-You look at a CBS poll that comes out this week, and six in ten Americans support deportation.
+Look at a CBS poll that comes out this week, and six in 10 Americans support deportation.

-Even John Stewart says that at this point.
+Even Jon Stewart says that at this point.

 And that's why you have all these different messages and reactions.